jorgenpt/ObjectiveMetrics/README.md

     [[DMTracker defaultInstance] startApp];

 While there is a matching `stopApp`, you should never need to call it.
 It is called automatically for you when your NSApplication terminates.
+If the app is stopped abruptly and it cannot send stopApp, then it'll queue the events and send `stopApp` along with the events the next time the app is started.

 Here are the different methods you can call: (See [DMTracker.h][header] for a list that's guaranteed updated)